PurdyRad/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) The .map method is used for manipulating/reshaping data and will return the element/index in a new array, while the .forEach method does esseentially the same thing. .forEach iterates over each specific line and does not create a new array.

 2. Explain the difference between a callback and a higher order function.
+HOF receive functions into them while callback functions are passed through the HOF.

 3. What is closure?
+Closures are the combination of a function and the lexical enviornment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.
+Window Binding- If there are no other applicable rules 'this' defaults to the window.
+Implicit Binding- Whenever a function is called by a preceding dot, the object to the left of the dot is 'this'.
+New Binding- If a constructor function is used 'this' refers to the specific instance of the object that is created/returned by said        constructor function
+Explicit Binding- Whenever JavaScript's .call/.apply/.bind method is used 'this' is explicity defined.

 5. Why do we need super() in an extended class?
+Super and extend work together to take care of the .call and .create in prototype scenarios.
+Super() specifically deals with the .create method.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.